praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 ---
-title: Core Extension
+title: Core Extension Overview
-seo-title: Core Extension in Adobe Experience Platform Launch
-description: The Core extension is the default extension released with Launch
-seo-description: Core Extension in Adobe Experience Platform Launch
+description: Learn about the Core extension in Adobe Experience Platform Launch.
 ---

-# Core Extension
+# Core extension overview

 The Core extension is the default extension released with Adobe Experience Platform Launch.